-Senior Vice President and President, Asia-Pacific since March 1, 2018.
+Senior Vice President and President, APAC and Global Head of Pharma, Home and Beauty since October 1, 2020.
+Previously, Ms. Bastos-Licht served as Senior Vice President and President, Asia-Pacific from March 1, 2018 to September 30, 2020.
 Ms. Bastos-Licht served as Senior Vice President, Asia-Pacific of Solvay SA's Euro Novecare operation, from August 2012 to February 2018.
 Solvay is a Belgian leader in the specialty chemical industry.
 The Euro Novecare operation provides chemicals for home and personal care, agriculture, coatings, oil and gas, and industrial applications.
 Prior to that, she served as Vice President and General Manager - Brazil of Cardinal Health Nuclear Pharmacy - Brazil from August 2011 to August 2012.
 Ms. Bastos-Licht began her career with BASF, a producer of chemicals and related products, where she spent 21 years in various positions of increasing complexity in IT, operational and strategic supply chain and global strategic and operational marketing, most recently serving as Vice President, General Manager Care Chemicals Division - South America.
-Ms. Bastos-Licht holds both a bachelor's and a licensing degree in mathematics from Fundação Santo Andre in Brazil and a Master of Science degree in management from the MIT Sloan School of Management.
+Ms. Bastos-Licht holds both a bachelor's and a licensing degree in mathematics from Fundacao Santo Andre in Brazil and a Master of Science degree in management from the MIT Sloan School of Management.

-Janet M. Bawcom - 55
+Janet M. Bawcom - 56

-Senior Vice President, General Counsel, Corporate Secretary And Chief Compliance Officer since April 15, 2019.
+Senior Vice President, General Counsel, Corporate Secretary and Chief Compliance Officer since April 15, 2019.
 Prior to assuming her current position, Ms. Bawcom served as Senior Vice President, Corporate, Securities & Finance Counsel and Assistant Secretary for Dell Technologies Inc. During her 20-year career at Dell, Ms. Bawcom held numerous senior-level legal positions and had responsibility for M&A, board governance, corporate securities, public reporting and capital markets.
 Prior to joining Dell, she was in private legal practice in Dallas, Texas.
 Ms. Bawcom holds a bachelor's degree in business administration from the University of Oklahoma and a Juris Doctor degree from Southern Methodist University, where she also served on the board of editors of The Journal of Air Law and Commerce.
 Ms. Bawcom is a member of the Board of Advisors for the University of Oklahoma Price College of Business.

-Anthony P. DeLio - 63
+Anthony P. DeLio - 64